-Where alternative exits from a space or room are necessary they should be wherever possible located at least 45° apart (see Figure 25) unless the routes to them are separated by fire-resisting construction (see Figure 26).
+Where alternative exits from a space or room are necessary they should wherever possible be located at least 45° apart (see Figure 25) unless the routes to them are separated by fire-resisting construction (see Figure 26).
 If in doubt consult a competent person.